ome/omero-documentation/omero/users/cli/installation.rst

     omero login

 The |CLI| installed in this way provides all functionalities except import.
-Import requires Java and jars in the OMERO.server package to be available under the ``$OMERODIR`` directory.
+Import requires jars in the OMERO.server package to be available under the ``$OMERODIR`` directory.

 You need to download the OMERO.server zip from under artifacts at